6sp33d/lair-browser-scripts/README.md

 browser-scripts
 ====================

-Collection of small JavaScript functions and scripts that can be used in the browser to interact with Lair
+Collection of small JavaScript functions and scripts that can be used in Firefox to interact with Lair

 ## Usage